ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Bitmask DP/README.md

 ## Maximize/Minimize [base case = 0000000]:

-- `dp[mask]` = minimum/maximum number of additional things requires to unset remaining set bits...
-For example if musk = 010100, then to unset all the one's the minimum/maximum number of additional things require is the answer for this state...
+- `dp[mask]` = minimum/maximum number of additional things requires `to unset remaining set bits`...
+For example if musk = 010100, then `to unset all the one's` the minimum/maximum number of additional things require is the answer for this state...

 ```cpp
 int f(int mask) {